UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

     - you mean now conda environment of virtual environment?
         - Yes, in my own user not the course user (in SAGA).
 Update: Sorry conda environment in SAGA!
            - what I would do, assuming that you installed the environment from environment.yml (conda) or requirements.txt (virtual environment), then I would remove the environment and re-create it in the new place.
 I highly recommend to work as if the environment was disposable and could disappear at any moment.
 This will help you in future and make your computations more reproducible.
 If you are unsure which dependencies and versions are in the environment in question, you can export them into an environment.yml file.
-               - So you have a fresh export of your conda enviroment in case it disappears that you can activate again?
+               - So you have a fresh export of your conda environment in case it disappears that you can activate again?
                    - I always have an environment.yml and install from it.
 Then I always know my dependencies.
-But if you don't have it yet, you can use the export function to generate it from an "undocumented" existing enviroment.
+But if you don't have it yet, you can use the export function to generate it from an "undocumented" existing environment.
 In other words I regard environment.yml as the documentation of my dependencies.
 It is very valuable to have.
                        - Very good idea!
 I would like to do that!
 Could you share some code on how to create this file?
                     - try these two and compare the results (they can be useful in different ways):
                       - `conda env export --from-history > environment.yml`